-As an office assistant in 2011, Austin worked with offensive coordinator Ken O’Keefe and graduate assistant David Raih in the day-to-day preparation for practice, as well as other office duties.
+As an office assistant in 2011, Showalter worked with offensive coordinator Ken O’Keefe and graduate assistant David Raih in the day-to-day preparation for practice, as well as other office duties.

 Prior to working with the Iowa football program, Showalter served as an assistant football coach at Xavier High School in Cedar Rapids from 2006-10.
 During that time Xavier win the Class 4A state championship in 2007.

-Austin Showalter is a native of Cedar Rapids and graduated from Xavier High School.
-He earned his bachelor’s degree in Health and Sport Studies from the University of Iowa in 2008.
-Showalter has earned master’s degrees from Iowa in Health and Sport Studies (2011) and Sports Management (2014).
+Showalter is a native of Cedar Rapids and graduated from Xavier High School.
+He earned his bachelor’s degree in health and sport studies from Iowa in 2008.
+Showalter has earned master’s degrees from Iowa in health and sport studies (2011) and sports management (2014).